opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 ### 1.2 Step 2: Configure plugin to add dependencies

-In the `opensarch_dashboards.json` file of your Dashboards plugin, add the Data Source and Data Source Management plugins in the optional plugins section.
+In the `opensarch_dashboards.json` file of your Dashboards plugin, add the Data Source and Data Source Management plugins in the optionalPlugins section.
 The Data Source plugin provides the clients required in order to connect to multiple data sources.
 The Data Source Management plugin provides generic interfaces for consuming data source components, such as a data source menu and/or data source selector.
 ```
 {
   "id": "blogExamplePlugin",